 Sunshine Health's culture, systems and processes are structured around its mission to improve the health of all enrolled members.
 The Quality Improvement Program (QIP) utilizes a systematic approach to quality using reliable and valid methods of monitoring, analysis, evaluation and improvement in the delivery of healthcare provided to all members, including those with special needs.
-This systematic approach to quality improvement includes use of protocols developed by the Centers for Medicare and Medicaid Services regarding quality. (http://www.medicaid.gov/Medicaid-CHIP-Program-information/By-Topics/Quality-ofoCare-External-Quality-Review.html and provides a continuous cycle for assessing the quality of care and service among plan initiatives including preventive health, acute and chronic care, behavioral health, over- and under-utilization, continuity and coordination of care, patient safety, and administrative and network services.
+This systematic approach to quality improvement provides a continuous cycle for assessing the quality of care and service among plan initiatives including preventive health, acute and chronic care, behavioral health, over- and under-utilization, continuity and coordination of care, patient safety, and administrative and network services.
 The purpose of the QIP program is to plan, implement, and monitor ongoing efforts that demonstrate improvements in member safety, health, and satisfaction.